catid/calico/README.md

 is received.
 3 bytes are saved and only the MAC tag is transmitted as overhead.
 So overall stream mode overhead is 8 bytes.

-To save roughly 150 bytes, the stream mode can be selected exclusively by using the `calico_key_stream_only` function.
+To save 312 bytes, the stream mode can be selected exclusively by using the `calico_stream_only` state object.
 In this mode the Calico state object does not include memory for the datagram IVs nor does it include memory for the bit vector used to avoid replay attacks.

 #### Encryption

-When a user calls `calico_datagram_encrypt` to encrypt a message, it reads the next IV to send and verifies that it is not out of IVs to use.
+When a user calls `calico_encrypt` to encrypt a message, it reads the next IV to send and verifies that it is not out of IVs to use.
 It then encrypts the plaintext of the message with ChaCha14 and the local datagram key.
 A SipHash-2-4 MAC tag is generated for the encrypted ciphertext of the message.
 The IV and tag are stored in the overhead